Around the Hotel Gardens

 The Peppertree's Vineyard

-Our Marlborough luxury hotel has its own boutique vineyard, located directly in front of the historic homestead.
+Our small luxury Marlborough hotel has its own boutique vineyard, located directly in front of the historic homestead.
 It is home to 328 Chardonnay vines planted on two different rootstocks.
 This variety, often referred to as the ‘darling’ of wine drinkers, is well suited to the soil conditions prevalent near the property.

 The first harvest was in April 2001 with 700kg of grapes (500 litre juice) resulting.
 Harvest is to Heidi and Werner a social time in the true tradition of Old World winemaking.
 Friends assist in the hand picking - a day that begins early and ends with a feast and the very first taste of the vintage from the year before.
 If any guests are interested to take part, they are welcome to be involved in the excitement!